-Sets the number of Orchid Core VMS servers that will be displayed per page (on the Servers screen).
+Sets the number of Orchid Recorders that will be displayed per page (on the Servers screen).
 The default is 10.

 fusion.temp.storage.dir

 This sets the location in which temporary media files (related to library export and the motion alerts feature) will be stored.
 The default locations are listed below.